 It all began in Grandma's kitchen...

-"My love of cooking started in my Grandma's kitchen.
-On my weekly visits for tea at her house after primary school - playing restaurants and helping with the cooking.
-I was taught to use a chip pan, make pastry, toss pancakes, mix cake batter, put trays in a hot oven, present a salad and make custard.
-There are certain smells that bring back memories of that kitchen, particularly roasting pork.
+I was taught to light the gas, use a chip pan, make pastry, toss pancakes, mix cake batter, put trays in a hot oven, present a salad and make custard.
+I don't think I was ever allowed to make the gravy but it certainly never came from a packet!
+There are certain smells that still bring back memories of that kitchen, particularly roasting pork and fruit left ripening to perfection (or sat in port!).
 Happy days and the first steps on a lifelong love of food.

 At home I was chief Yorkshire pudding chef every Sunday and learned the value of family meals and conversation around a table.
 Acknowledging the fact that it's hard work putting a meal on the table for your family every day, my mum always said the best meal is one that's cooked by someone else.